YiyierCodingWithYou/LeetCodeSolutions/README.md

 251009 Easy - Length of Last Word: implement Trim and Split to return the length of the last word
 251009 Easy - Plus One: implement right-to-left array addition to increment a large integer by one
 251012 Med. - Zigzag Conversion: implement efficient string rearrangement using row tracking and string.Concat for final result
+251016 Easy - Divisible and Non-divisible Sums Difference: use a loop to sum numbers not divisible by m and numbers divisible by m separately, then return the difference
+251016 Easy - Build Array from Permutation: create a new array where each element is nums[nums[i]] by iterating through the original array